TheDisorderedOrganization/nexus/docs/getting_started.md

 ### Quick Start Example

-1. Prepare a trajectory file in the `Extended XYZ` format.
+1. Prepare a trajectory file in the `Extended XYZ` format, or use the example file provided at `examples/inputs/SiO2-27216at-pos67B.xyz`.

-    For now, the trajectory file must have the following format:
+    The trajectory file must have the following format:

     ```plaintext
     1008 # Number of atoms